kfactory-dev/handbook/README.md

-# Centrifuge Handbook - Defining how our company works and ohow we work together
+# Centrifuge Handbook - Defining how our company works and how we work together

 ## Contents
 ### Engineering